Chillenden Windmill: Collapse and rebuilding

 Chillenden windmill collapsed on 26 November 2003.
 The collapse was attributed to the fact that one of the four piers on which the mill stood had sunk into the ground over time, and the mill's being in a fixed position, not facing directly into the prevailing wind at the time.
 The mill wreckage was carefully dismantled on 15 December 2003 and put into storage while a decision was made on the future of the building.
 There were rumours that the mill would be rebuilt at the Museum of Kent Life, but on 31 March 2004 Kent County Council announced that the mill was to be rebuilt on site.
 The restoration work was carried out by IJP Millwrights, of Binfield Heath, Berkshire.
-The work included new crosstrees and quarterbars, a new windshaft, both breast and tail of the mill rebuilt and new weatherboarding all over.
+The work included new crosstrees and quarter bars, a new windshaft, both breast and tail of the mill rebuilt and new weatherboarding all over.
 Four new sails were made, replacing those on the mill at the time of its collapse.
 These had been fitted in 2001.
 By early May 2005, work had commenced on site re-erecting the frame of the mill.
 The reconstructed frame of the mill was erected on the new trestle on 25 May 2005.
 The mill reopened to visitors on 13 September 2005.